insaneinthemembrane/fetish/README.md

 Coins

->- Total coin count after the hybrid period is finished will be in the probably be in the region of 500,000.
+>- Total coin count after the hybrid period is finished will probably be in the region of 500,000.
 That is, 400,000 from the premine/swap, and 100,000 POW and POS mined blocks.

 ----